 - No products in the cart.

-Sheepskin has been used to take care of man as long as man has been on earth.
-That may sound like an adventurous statement, but it’s not at all unfounded.
+Sheepskin has taken care of us as long as we’ve has been on earth.
+Now, that may sound like an adventurous statement, but it’s not at all unfounded.
 Wherever sheep have been raised, they’ve helped us survive.
-Records show that sheep and sheepskin has been with us for thousands of years.
+Records show that sheep and sheepskin have been with us for many thousands of years.

 It not only keeps us warm in winter, it also cools us in warmer times.

-Sheepskin is a natural insulator, and draws perspiration away from the wearer and into the fibers.
+Sheepskin insulates naturally, drawing perspiration away from the wearer and into the fibers.
 There, it traps between 30 and 36 percent of its own weight in moisture.

-Sheepskin footwear – be they boots or shoes – are just plain comfortable, especially barefoot.
-A sheepskin boot will keep your bare feet warm all the way down into the minus degrees in temperature.
+Sheepskin footwear – be they boots or shoes – provide the ultimate comfort, especially barefoot.
+A sheepskin boot keeps your bare feet warm all the way down into the minus degrees in temperature.

-Your feet will think it’s warm outside when you put them in a sheepskin boot in the coldest climates, but they were popularized in the US on California beaches.
+Your feet will think it’s warm outside when you put them in a sheepskin boot in the coldest climates, yet they were popularized in the US on California beaches.

 Sheepskin is a natural moisturizer due to the high content of lanolin in the wool.
 The lanolin also naturally kills bacteria, dust-mites, etc.

 A sheepskin pelt used as a chair covering or a surface to lie on has been shown to be beneficial to those with diabetes, circulatory problems or feet swelling.
 The secret is the fibers – if you look closely, down deep, they are like tiny springs.
 If you lay a sheepskin pelt on a concrete floor and lay on it yourself, you’d never know you were in anything but a comfy bed.
 It is a superb cushion and feels great.

 So, nature made the perfect shoe material.
 Walking in a sheepskin boot or shoe is like walking on a cloud, be it winter, spring summer or fall.